 Sabyinyo Silverback Lodge is Rwanda’s first uniquely community owned lodge and we know that in order to protect gorillas, you have to look after communities.

-Sabyinyo Silverback Lodge is a world-class lodge that was conceived and is and operated by the Governors Camp Collection, in partnership with the African Wildlife Foundation (“AWF”) and its partner in Rwanda, the International Gorilla Conservation Program (“IGCP”).
-The lodge is owned by a Community Trust, SACOLA, (Sabyinyo Community Livelihood Association) which was set up specifically to receive rental and other income from the lodge, and to use that income to drive socio-economic development and conservation initiatives in the Kinigi area, which is adjacent to the Volcanoes National Park in North-Western Rwanda.
+We know that in order to protect gorillas, we must also protect the communities that live around the park.
+Sabyinyo Silverback Lodge is Rwanda’s first community owned lodge.
+The idea for such a unique lodge was conceived in partnership with the African Wildlife Foundation (“AWF”) and the International Gorilla Conservation Program (“IGCP”).
+The lodge is managed and operated by The Governors’ Camp Collection, however, its ownership lies in a Community Trust; SACOLA (Sabyinyo Community Livelihood Association).
+The trust was set up specifically to receive lease fees, and community development levies (paid by every guest each night), and to use these funds to drive socio-economic development and conservation initiatives in the Kinigi area, which is adjacent to the Volcanoes National Park in North-Western Rwanda.

 These income streams have had a most positive impact on the lives of local people and gorilla conservation; they are both the driving force behind many local businesses and the construction of homes for needy families in the area.
 This special revenue-sharing model which sees the community directly benefiting from wildlife tourism and has been copied across many parts of Africa.
 Total revenue from the lodge is almost at US $4 million and has directly benefited some 6,000 households in the Kinigi District.
 In the 12 years since its inception, SACOLA’s programs have contributed in a meaningful way to the conservation and preservation of the endangered mountain gorilla and its fragile habitat.
 Special thanks must go to Tayside Associates LLC and the Rwanda Development Board who were also instrumental in getting this landmark project off the ground.